sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	![Top rows of DEMO_DF.](images/rows-demo-df.png)

-3. In this example, you are splitting the `DEMO_DF` data with 60 percent of the records for the TRAIN data set and 40 percent for the TEST data set.
-The split method splits the data referenced by DataFrame proxy object `DEMO_DF` into two new DataFrame proxy objects, TRAIN, and TEST.
+3. In this example, you are randomly splitting the `DEMO_DF` data with 60 percent of the records for the TRAIN data set and 40 percent for the TEST data set.
+The split method splits the data referenced by the `oml.DataFrame` proxy object `DEMO_DF` into two new `oml.DataFrame` proxy objects, TRAIN, and TEST.

+   Furthermore the machine learning algorithms require the separation of the target column `Y` from the input columns `X`.
+In this case the column `AFFINITY_CARD`, which indicates whether a person has accepted the offer (=1) or not (=0) in past marketing campaigns, is what we are trying to predict with the model for future campaigns, and it is used to further split the data.

 	```
 	<copy>